Picture of Hooper Family Blog

 As they navigated this transition, their faith remained a steadfast constant.
 Initially, they were members of the Mt.
 Pis’gah Missionary Baptist Church in Sidon, Mississippi, under the spiritual guidance of Reverend J. W. Gayton.
 However, upon settling in Silver City, they found a new spiritual home at the Christian Valley Missionary Baptist Church, with Reverend T. J. Yancey at the helm.

 Spirituality ran deep in the family’s veins.
-Both Willie and Leola were the children of preachers – Rev. Jerry Hooper and Rev. Eliah Washington, respectively.
+Both Willie and Leola were the children of preachers – Rev. Jerry Hooper and Rev. Elijah Washington, respectively.
 This deep-seated faith was a legacy they bestowed upon their sixteen children.
 Yes, dear family, you heard it right – our ancestors, Willie and Leola, raised an astonishing sixteen children with love, faith, and resilience.
 Let’s call out their names:

 Roosevelt, Wardean, Louise, Verline, Almarine, Earnestine, Ada, Lillie, Margaret, Willie, Sara, Beatrice, John, James, Gloria, and Daniel.